 Disqualification can be enforced upon the partaking of any of the following:

-Refusing to obey the instruction of race official, or who conducts himself/ herself in an unsportsmanlike manner, or who uses offensive actions or language to race officials, volunteers, participants or spectators
+- Refusing to obey the instruction of race official, or who conducts himself/ herself in unsportsmanlike manner, or who uses offensive actions or language to race officials, volunteers, participants or spectators

 Before the race:

-Plan your visits to the toilet carefully as there are likely to be queues near the start of the race.
-Toilets are available inside and outside of Larne Leisure Centre
+- Plan your visits to the toilet carefully as there are likely to be queues near the start of the race.
+Toilets are available within Sandy Bay playing fields.

 During the race

 - Don’t let friends who aren’t taking part in the race run or cycle alongside you.
 It can cause problems for the other runners, and you may be accused of having a ‘pacer’ which is banned, and you will be disqualified.

 - If you’re overtaking someone else, make sure you leave plenty of room before you move across in front of them.

 - Try to avoid stopping suddenly during the race.
 For example, if you need to tie your laces, move towards the side of the road, and find a safe place to stop first.

 - Be aware of other people at drinks stations and take your turn if there’s a crowd.
 Avoid running out in front of others to take your drink, and only take as much as you need.